Arjun4522/Ghost_Shell/README.md

 ![attacker_ghost](https://github.com/Arjun4522/Ghost_Shell/assets/94633408/2866db7c-5ff0-46ed-984c-13e25ab40b3e)

+As it is shown above, the malware deletes itself after execution, however leaving the reverse shell connection intact.

 ## Disclaimer
 This repository is intended for educational and informational purposes only.
 However, the usage of similar code for unauthorized access to computer systems or